-Wind and solar are the heavy hitters of renewable energy.
+Though hydro is king, wind and solar are heavy hitters in renewable electricity.
 They create jobs.
 They cut pollution.
 They provide power to the densest populations and the most rural regions of the world.

 We’re betting on green energy’s top two producers to break our dependence on fossil fuels.
 But can they both stand up to the giants of non-renewable energy, or is one sector a more promising investment?
 Here’s a look at the pros and cons of wind and solar energy.